cathoderay/dbl/README.md

 ```

 ## Where is the data stored?
-The data is stored and retrieved from `DATABASE_FILENAME` variable located at `conf.py`.
+The data is stored and retrieved from `DATABASE_PATH` variable located at `conf.py`.

 ## Running tests